“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 Caroline well recalls the Hilton Riverside, which is also located in the CBD, as the site of her junior débutante ball back in 2003.
 Uncle Orson snubbed it for being part of a national chain: the sort of place that “new money goes.”
 The hotel’s website does not mention when it was built, so the date is presumably nothing to boast about.
 She remember it offering a lovely view of the nearby waterfront.

 The merely four-star Hilton St. Charles Avenue makes its home on Canal Street, the historic thoroughfare that divides the CBD from the French Quarter.
-Restored in 2007, was originally built in the 1920s and was one of the first hotels in the now-internationally reputed chain.
+Restored in 2007, it was originally built in the 1920s and one of the first hotels in the now-internationally reputed chain.
 It remains famous for its Roaring Twenties ambiance.

 The Roosevelt New Orleans is managed by Waldorf Astoria Hotels & Resorts, the company that owns the eponymous hotel of the same name in New York City.
 The hotel was originally built by Louis Grunewald, a German immigrant, and opened in 1893 as “The Hotel Grunewald.”
 It was renamed the Roosevelt Hotel in honor of President Theodore Roosevelt, whose efforts building the Panama Canal had been of tremendous financial benefit to the city.